-Profile Disclosure Page Cross Reference/Direct Response Product Responsil bility Customer Health and Safety DMA Food Safety & Quality (33-34) G4-PR1 Percentage of significant product and service categories for which health and safety impacts are assessed for improvement.
-Food Safety & Quality(33-34) G4-PR2 Total number of incidents of non-compliance with regulations and voluntary codes concerning the health and safety impacts of products and services during their life cycle, by type of outcomes.
-In FY2015, Campbell had one Class I recall related to Pepperidge Farm bagels, and one Class II recall related to Plum Little Cremes, which have since been discontinued.
+Profile Disclosure Page Cross Reference/Direct Response Product Responsil pility Customer Health and Safety DMA Food Safety & Quality (33-34) G4-PR1 Percentage of significant product and service categories for which health and safety impacts are assessed for improvement.
+Food Safety & Quality (33-34) G4-PR2 Total number of incidents of non-compliance with regulations and voluntary codes concerning the health and safety impacts of products and services during their life cycle, by type of outcomes.
+In FY2016, Campbell had no Class I recalls and three Class II recalls related to SpaghettiOs , Eating Smart Chicken Noodle soups, and Bolthouse Farms Protein Plus beverages, all of which have been resolved through corrective actions.
 FP5 Percentage of production volume manufactured in sites certified by an independent third party according to internationally recognized food safety management system standards.
 Product Scorecard (23) FP6 Percentage of total sales volume of consumer products, by product category, that are lowered in saturated fat, trans fats, sodium and added sugars.
 Product Scorecard (23) FP7 Percentage of total sales volume of consumer products, by product category, that contain increased nutritious ingredients like fiber, vitamins, minerals, phytochemicals or functional food additives.
-Product Scorecard (23) Product and Service Labeling Percentage of total sales volume of consumer products, by product category, that contain increased nutritious ingredients like fiber, vitamins, minerals, phytochemicals or functional food additives.
-Health, Nutrition & Awareness (24-30), Transparency (31-32), Food Safety & Quality (33-34), Responsible Sourcing (35-38), whatsinmyfood.com G4-PR3 Type of product and service information required by the organization's procedures for product and service information and labeling, and percentage of significant product and service categories subject to such information requirements.
+Product Scorecard (23) Product and Service Labeling DMA G4-PR3 Type of product and service information required by the organization's procedures for product and service information and labeling, and percentage of significant product and service categories subject to such information requirements.
 Health, Nutrition & Awareness (24-30), Transparency (31-32), Food Safety & Quality (33-34), Responsible Sourcing (35-38), whatsinmyfood.com Compliance DMA G4-PR9 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services.
 None Animal Welfare FP9 Percentage and total of animals raised and/or processed, by species and breed type.
-We do not raise or process animals so this is not applicable.
-FP10 Policies and practices, by species and breed type, related to physical alterations and the use of anaesthetic.
-We do not raise or process animals so this is not applicable.
-FP11 Percentage and total of animals raised and/ or processed, by species and breed type, per housing type.
-We do not raise or process animals so this is not applicable.
+We do not raise or process animals, so this is not applicable.
+FP10 Policies and practices, by species and breed type, related to physical alterations and the use of anesthetic.
+We do not raise or process animals, so this is not applicable.
+FP11 Percentage and total of animals raised and/or processed, by species and breed type, per housing type.
+We do not raise or process animals, so this is not applicable.
 FP12 Policies and practices on antibiotic, anti-inflammatory, hormone, and/or growth promotion treatments, by species and breed type.
-We do not raise or process animals so this is not applicable.
+We do not raise or process animals, so this is not applicable.
 FP13 Total number of incidents of significant non-compliance with laws and regulations, and adherence with voluntary standards related to transportation, handling, and slaughter practices for live terrestrial and aquatic animals.
-We do not raise or process animals so this is not applicable.
+We do not raise or process animals, so this is not applicable.